-Importantly, you’ll learn about the 3 Doshas, Vita, Pita and Kapha.
+Importantly, you’ll learn about the 3 Doshas, Vita, Pita, and Kapha.
 Depending on which is your primary dosha will ultimately determine what kinds of foods you should eat.
 You’ll be introduced to each Dosha with an in-depth explanation of each.
 I read through each and I couldn’t figure out which type I am; I have some characteristics of each.
 The Multiple Doshas chapter will cover how natural it is to have a combination of all three doshas.
 Hopefully, you’ll be able to discern which group/s you resonate with.

 Other information covered are the chakras, the six tastes of Ayurveda, the energies in food, the vibration of foods, and the eleven tenets for health.
 All with the goal of tapping into your intuition and connecting with your higher self for complete wellness.

-All the included 100 recipes are vegan, gluten-free and will keep our bodies alkaline.
+All the included 100 recipes are vegan, gluten-free, and will keep our bodies alkaline.
 There is no calorie counting, just on eating quality vegan foods that move you towards optimal health.
-This cookbook is divided into six different chapters, Breakfasts For Your Dosha, Six-Taste Bowls, Tridoshic Dinners, Snacks and Dips, Desserts and Potions.
+This cookbook is divided into six different chapters, Breakfasts For Your Dosha, Six-Taste Bowls, Tridoshic Dinners, Snacks and Dips, Desserts, and Potions.

 The recipes look scrumptious and are made from ingredients you can find in your local grocer or health food store.
-Each recipe was consciously created for the three doshas and are flexible for the multi-dosha users.
+Each recipe was consciously created for the three doshas and is flexible for the multi-dosha users.
 There are side notes on some recipes to replace specific ingredients reflective of your Dosha.
 The recipes are mood-boosting, digestive enhancing, detoxifying and above all they are flavorful.
-You won’t feel deprived because they include some of our favorite dishes like pancakes, cauliflower rice, casseroles and lots of rich desserts.
+You won’t feel deprived because they include some of our favorite dishes like pancakes, cauliflower rice, casseroles, and lots of rich desserts.
 Om!